 Czech-Scottish Poetry Connections

-The year-long project, supported by the Edwin Morgan Trust and the Czech Literary Centre, and organised by Literature Across Frontiers, brings together Czech and Scottish poets to explore each other’s work through translation and learn about the context in which each of them writes.
-The participants are Niall O’Gallagher, Ondřej Lipár, Rob Mackenzie, Alycia Pirmohamed, Jitka N. Srbová and Olga Stehlíková and the project is facilitated by LAF director Alexandra Büchler, herself a poetry translator and series editor of Arc Publications’ bilingual anthologies of poetry in translation between 2006 and 2016.
+The year-long project brings together Czech and Scottish poets to explore each other’s work through translation and learn about the context in which each of them writes.
+The participants are Jitka Bret Srbová, Ondřej Lipár, Rob A. Mackenzie, Niall O’Gallagher, Alycia Pirmohamed and Olga Stehlíková, and the project is facilitated by LAF director Alexandra Büchler, herself a poetry translator and editor.

 LAF developed its residential workshops in cooperation with the Scottish Poetry Library and the then director Robyn Marsack in the early 2000s to encourage closer connections between poets writing in less widely spoken languages.
-The very first workshop was held in Scotland and we are thrilled to be reconnecting with the Scottish poetry scene as we are preparing to celebrate the anniversary of what turned out to be a very popular activity with a far-reaching impact.
+The very first workshop took place in Scotland and we are thrilled to be reconnecting with the Scottish poetry scene as we are preparing to celebrate the anniversary of what turned out to be an immensely popular activity with a far-reaching impact.
 Since then, we have organised more than a hundred workshops with partners across Europe and beyond, fostering lasting creative relationships and promoting the art of poetry translation.
+More information about our poetry translation workshops is available here.

 Ondřej Lipár is a poet, journalist, and photographer.
 He has published two books of poetry, Skořápky (Nutshells, 2004) and Komponent (Component, 2014).
 For more than a decade he has been cooperating with the leading Czech literary publisher Éditions Fra.
 He was chair of the Czech Writers’ Association between 2019 and 2021, and he currently works as Managing Editor of the Czech Vogue.